 Edit a default report.
 For example, if you customize Dynamics 365 Customer Engagement (on-premises), you might need to modify labels or add or remove fields in default reports.
 More information: Report writing environment using SQL Server Data Tools

 Edit the default filter for a default report, a report created with the Report Wizard, or other Reporting Services reports.

 Create a one-time snapshot for a Reporting Services report or schedule a Reporting Services report to run at set intervals.
 Note that the Report Scheduling feature is currently only available with on-premises versions of Dynamics 365 Customer Engagement (on-premises).

 Share a personal report with other users, or make it available to everyone in your organization.

 Publish a report so that it is available for use with external applications, such as SharePoint or custom programs.

 Reports in solutions

-In Dynamics 365 for Customer Engagement apps, reports are solution aware.
-Adding a report as a component to a solution makes it become a single unit of software that extends Dynamics 365 for Customer Engagement apps functionality and the user interface.
+In Dynamics 365 Customer Engagement (on-premises), reports are solution aware.
+Adding a report as a component to a solution makes it become a single unit of software that extends Dynamics 365 Customer Engagement (on-premises) functionality and the user interface.
 Only reports that are organization owned or visible to the organization can be added to solutions.

 To find if a report is viewable to the organization: In the list of reports, select a report, and then click or tap Edit.
 On the Administration tab, see if Viewable By is set to Organization.